-FORM 10-K

-(Mark One) (TATELLY Onc,

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2017

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission file number 0-16244

-VEECO INSTRUMENTS INC.

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization)

-11-2989601 (I.R.S.
-Employer Identification No.)

-Terminal Drive Plainview, New York

-(Zip Code)
+M ark Or na)

-(Address of Principal Executive Offices)

-Registrant's telephone number, including area code:

-Securities registered pursuant to Section 12(b) of the Act:

-(Title of each class) Common Stock, par value \$0.01 per share (Name of each exchange on which registered) The NASDAO Stock Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ⊠ No □

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □
+FORM 10-K ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 \mathbf{X} For the fiscal year ended December 31, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number 0-16244 VEECO INSTRUMENTS INC. (Exact Name of Registrant as Specified in Its Charter) 11-2989601 Delaware (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) Terminal Drive Plainview, New York 11803 (Address of Principal Executive Offices) (Zip Code) Registrant's telephone number, including area code: (516) 677-0200 Securities registered pursuant to Section 12(b) of the Act: (Title of each class) (Name of each exchange on which registered) The NASDAO Stock Market Common Stock, par value \$0.01 per share Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \oxedex Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by references in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square
+S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆